mekatronik-achmadi/archmate/archiso/readme.md

 ![](screenshots/archcli.png)

-Using [TMux](https://github.com/tmux/tmux/wiki), you can have multiple CLI BASH.
+Using [TMux](https://github.com/tmux/tmux/wiki), you can have multiple Bash Console.

 ![](screenshots/archtmux.png)